-UF Law offers six different degrees, including the nation’s first S.J.D. in taxation.
+UF Law offers five different degrees, including the nation’s first S.J.D. in taxation.
 The degrees range from the well-known J.D. to post-J.D. degrees, which offers students the ability to customize their law school experience.

-The three-year Juris Doctor curriculum is designed to develop students’ analytical ability, practical knowledge, communications skills, and an understanding of the codes of responsibility and ethics that are central to the practice of law.
+The three-year Juris Doctor curriculum is designed to develop students’ analytical ability, practical knowledge, communications skills and an understanding of the codes of responsibility and ethics that are central to the practice of law.

-The LL.M. in Comparative Law Program is designed almost exclusively for graduates of foreign law schools who want to enhance their understanding of the legal system of the United States of America and the English common law system from which it evolved.
+The LL.M. in U.S. Law Program is designed almost exclusively for graduates of foreign law schools who want to enhance their understanding of the legal system of the United States of America and the English common law system from which it evolved.

 This one-year course of study leads to the degree of Master of Laws (LL.M.) in Taxation.
 The program is designed for full-time degree candidates, with classes held during the day.